Francis J. Heney: Personal life

-Heney was born in Lima, New York, to Richard Heney and Juliana Schreiber Heney.
+Heney was born in Lima, New York, to Richard Heney and Juliana Schreiber Heney, of Irish and German descent, respectively.
 He had two younger sisters and an older brother, Ben.
 He grew up in San Francisco where his family was relocated in 1863.
 He worked in his father's furniture and carpet store while attending high school at night and, later, taught night school while attending the University of California during the day.
 After graduation, he moved to Idaho where he served as principal of a high school, but soon realized it was not his calling.
 He returned to San Francisco, enrolled in law school, and became a member of the bar in 1883.

 In 1884, health problems prompted him to move to the Arizona Territory.
 During the next four years, he ran a cattle business with his brother Ben and operated the trading post at Fort Apache.
 In 1889 he moved to Tucson.
 He married Rebecca Wentworth McMullin on November 17, 1906, in San Francisco.
 After Rebecca died in 1911, he married Edna I. Van Winkle on February 13, 1915.
 Van Winkle had managed Heney's campaign for the U.S. Senate from California the previous year on the Progressive ticket.
 He lost the election to Democrat James Phelan.